MareoRaft/tdi-frontend-archive/README.dev.md

+this entire repo is less than 500 MB

 # Dev README
 This is the repo for the **frontend** of the Tennis Capstone Project for TDI (The Data Incubator).
 The repo for the [**backend** is here](https://github.com/MareoRaft/tennis-backend-tdi).
 The actual [deployed app is here](https://tennis-frontend-tdi.herokuapp.com).